 If you’re interested in diving deeper in these heuristics, I invite you to read the transcript of my GDC Europe 2014 talk.
 The goal of these heuristics is to ensure that the game is going to be as intuitive and easy to use as possible.
 We work to remove all the frustrations players might have that are not by design, such as difficulty navigating menus, unintuitive icons, or confusing systems.
 All the stimuli in the game (aka “signs and feedback”) need to be clear, consistent, and perceived as intended.
 We aim to minimize the cognitive load (i.e. memory and attention load) as well as the physical load (e.g. how many clicks to accomplish an action).
 We also try to ensure that players are not going to experience frustrating errors, or that they can easily recover from them when these errors are not where we want to challenge players.
 For instance in Fortnite, we want to challenge players in developing a strategy to survive while managing combat, harvesting, crafting, and building.
 We do not want, however, to challenge them in figuring out how to equip an item or to craft a weapon.
 Lastly, we try to offer various options — such as remapping of controls, subtitles, or colorblind mode — so that everyone can play.
 Throughout the development of Fortnite, we conducted countless UX tests to improve and polish the usability of the game.

 Offering good usability is critical for any product, including games, yet a game can be easy to use (i.e. the interface is intuitive and players can easily understand their goals and accomplish actions) yet boring.
-Unlike tools (such as a web browser or a software we use for work), video games are not a means to an end.
-We typically interact with games solely for the pleasure of playing them.
+Unlike tools (such as an application or a software we use for work), video games are not a means to an end.
+We typically interact with games solely for the pleasure of interacting with them.
 Thus, if a game is not engaging, we are more likely to stop playing it, even if it’s easy to use.
 Don Norman speaks of “emotional design” to highlight the importance of any product to be more than just about functionality.
-But for games this emotional design is not merely important; it’s critical.
+But for games, emotional design is not merely important; it’s critical.
 Game developers often talk about fun or immersion.
 I prefer to use the term engagement and to refer to the ability of the game to be engaging, as it’s a more concrete concept to break down.
 Engage-ability is a fuzzier concept than usability; since we can never fully predict or understand why people do the things they do.
 Therefore, there aren’t any solid guidelines to achieve engage-ability yet.
 Throughout my work at Ubisoft, LucasArts, and Epic Games, there were three pillars I considered in order to improve the engage-ability of a game: